How do you celebrate Thanksgiving? With a traditional turkey and all of its fixings? With delicious food that reflects your family roots?

 “I come from a family of real hippies.
 Organization, repetition, and consistency weren’t the most valued things in my family.

 “For Thanksgiving, there’d be years where we did a full spread with neighbors with turkey and stuffing, and probably something from a hippie cookbook.
-Like the Enchanted Broccoli Forest is definitely something we cooked for Thanksgiving more than a year.
+The Enchanted Broccoli Forest is definitely something we cooked from for Thanksgiving more than a year.
 It’s a casserole that has potatoes in a baking pan, and then there’s broccoli sticking out of the potatoes — it’s supposed to look like an enchanted forest.
 It is exactly what is sounds like, and it’s from a purple cookbook from the 70’s.

 “There are a lot of memories of things like that, of cranberry sauce in a can with all those little ridges.
 And there have also been years where my family is hanging out and spending time together, and we realize at 4 o’clock that we haven’t actually made any food, so we just order Chinese food and that’s what we do for Thanksgiving that year.